SurDno/SRP-Lite/README.md

 Changes:
 -------
 ### Stability improvements:
+- Fixed the game sometimes becoming corrupted during the Flea Market basement mugging scene in the Garbage (new game recommended). - Decane
 - Fixed a crash in Agroprom if Orest is displaced from his designated space restrictor: [error]Description : any vertex in patrol path [agr_stalker_leader_walk] is inaccessible for object [agr_stalker_base_leader]. - Decane
 - Fixed several crashes caused by the game attempting to alter the attitude of a non-existing squad, including a crash in the Red Forest if the player follows one of Strelok's helpers into the ambush at the Witch Circle when the ambush squad has already been killed: !
 [LUA][ERROR] ERROR: There is no squad [red_pursuit_bounty_hunters_squad_3] in sim_board. - Decane
 - Fixed a crash in the Garbage if the player receives a task with Wild Napr as its target while a squad registered to the Flea Market is in a combat/defense state: !
 [LUA][ERROR] ERROR: wrong target for storyline quest: logic@work5,gar_smart_terrain_6_3. - Decane